389ds/389ds.github.io/docs/389ds/design/entry-state-resolution.md

 The required test cases will the cross product of all states with all operations although not all combinations will apply. not all potential states are easily to realize, the actions to reach a state have to be included

-NOTE: only valid operations will be considered, invalid ldap operations eg, deleting a nonexisting value or adding several values to a single valued attribute should be rejected on the primary master
+NOTE: only valid operations will be considered, invalid ldap operations eg, deleting a nonexisting value or adding several values to a single valued attribute should be rejected on the primary supplier

 Single valued attributes
 ------------------------